learn-co-students/sinatra-adventure-000/README.md

 # Deliverables

-Fork this repository and push your solution to your own repository on a master branch.
+Fork this repository and push your solution to your own repository on a solution branch.
 Make sure you've followed all the instructions in the various files!

 ## Resources